google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-recipes.md

 The static resources cache recipe allows your service worker to respond to a request for static resources, specifically CSS, JavaScript, and Web Worker requests, with a [stale-while-revalidate](/web/tools/workbox/modules/workbox-strategies#stale-while-revalidate) caching strategy so those assets can be quickly served from the cache and be updated in the background

+This recipe supports [cache warming](#warm_strategy_cache) through the `warmCache` option.
 See the [static resources cache options](/web/tools/workbox/reference-docs/latest/module-workbox-recipes#~staticResourceCache) for a list of all configuration options.

 #### Recipe